3 Ways to Make a Memory Quilt from Baby Clothes

 Quilt from Katy T-Shirt Quilts.

 You’ll find a lot of great ideas on both Google and Pinterest for quilts made from baby clothes.
-Search “baby clothes memory quilts”, “quilts made from baby clothes”, or whatever else comes to mind for ideas.
+For ideas, search “baby clothes memory quilts”, “quilts made from baby clothes”, or whatever else comes to mind.